 In business, early adopters of the latest technologies turn the threat into an opportunity.
 Thomas Cook was a late adopter.
 Their customers shifted to online services before they did which resulted in the company losing the advantage and momentum.
-Which is ironical, since Thomas Cook, the company’s founder started the agency by leveraging the new piece of technology which had just been introduced in the US, in the early 1800s: rail transportation.
+This is ironic, since Thomas Cook, the company’s founder started the agency by leveraging a new piece of technology which had just been introduced in the US, in the early 1800s: rail transportation.
 Read another example of a global brand that went bankrupt.

 They also failed to keep a close eye on their customer’s buying behaviour and profile.
 A new generation was looking to travel, a new type of customer very much different from their customer base had entered the travel market and they were blind to the change.
 Customer behaviour analysis should be conducted periodically, not when sales are down.
 Understanding the psychological profile of our customers is essential.

 Attend the BUSINESS STRATEGY MASTERCLASS, on October 27, and learn how to create future-proof business strategies from Costas Markides, Professor of Strategy & Entrepreneurship at London Business School.